raspberrypilearning/getting-started-scratch/en/step_12.md

 --- /collapse ---

-Create a new sprite and copy over all or some of the first sprite's code
+Create a new sprite and copy over all or some of the first sprite's code:

 --- collapse ---
 ---